yunojuno/django-request-token/README.md

 ## Supported versions

-As of v0.10 this project supports Django 2.2 and above, and Python 3.7 and above only on the master branch.
-For previous verions see the relevant tag / branch.
+This project supports Django 3.1+ and Python 3.7+.
+The latest version supported is Django 4.0 running on Python 3.10.

 ## Django Request Token